lfeigen/weblogic-remote-console/documentation/content/en/latest/administration-server/securing-domains/_index.md

-After you add the custom security provider to the security realm, you can use WebLogic Remote Console to configure and manage the inherited, standard attributes of the custom security provider.
-However, you cannot use WebLogic Remote Console to manage the custom attributes from your MDF file.
+After you add the custom security provider to the security realm, you can use WebLogic Remote Console to configure and manage the attributes of the custom security provider.

 ## Configure the Embedded LDAP Server {#GUID-36DD7EB8-924F-4A43-A61C-3EE5E871F0BB}